 That is a big part of the reason they want a local relationship and it is very important for you, too, because part of the value you bring to the table is handholding and being able to work side-by-side with your clients, leading them through issues and taking charge of anything and everything to do with their IT needs.

 It is very hard to establish that sense of value over a VPN connection.
 You can supplement all of these things, but the moment you put yourself in a situation where the relationship can be done long distance, you are opening yourself up to competition that you just do not want.

-The same way, at this stage of the game small businesses could find accountants and attorneys that they can deal with long distance.
+In the same way, at this stage of the game, small businesses could find accountants and attorneys that they can deal with long distances.

 An awful lot of businesses need handholding, especially offline brick-and-mortar businesses that have value in the local community in the form of relationships with customers.

-These businesses want the same thing from all vendors, including trusted business advisors and trusted technology advisors, so the face-time and handholding is extraordinarily important to maintaining that intimacy and the long-term continuity.
+These businesses want the same thing from all vendors, including trusted business advisors and trusted technology advisors, so face-time and handholding are extraordinarily important to maintaining that intimacy and long-term continuity.

 When we talk about becoming widely known, think locally, not even regionally.